 Istanbul, Gallipoli and Troy

 The trip started in Istanbul where after a quick briefing from our tour director about the tour as well as on basics that all tourists who visit Turkey are expected to know, we boarded the bus towards the Gallipoli Peninsula.
 This peninsula has special significance in history since during World War I, the allied forces attacked the Ottoman armies here in order to provide some relief to the Russian army that was fighting to the east.
 However, many of the battles fought ended disastrously for the allies due to some miscalculations in their landings as well as due to Ottoman troops, lead by a then low-ranking army officer, Mustafa Kamal, defending their positions extremely well from well fortified positions.
-Mustafa Kamal, who later came to be known as Atatürk due to his role in liberating Turkey from the occupation that followed the collapse of the Ottoman empire, would then go on to establish good relations with the West, and would also build a monument here for this people who died in the battles near the peninsula.
+Mustafa Kamal, who later came to be known as Atatürk due to his role in liberating Turkey from the occupation that followed the collapse of the Ottoman empire, would then go on to establish good relations with the West, and would also build a monument here for everyone who perished in the battles that occured near the peninsula.

 People who don’t travel cannot have a global view, all they see is what’s in front of them.
 Those people cannot accept new things because all they know is where they live. ~ Martin Yan